jed/cfn-api-gateway-custom-domain/README.md

 1. create a Route53 [public hosted zone][] for the domain, and
 2. point the domain at [your zone's nameservers][].

-Since Let's Encrypt needs to be able to contact Route53, your DNS settings need to be in effect already.
+Since Let's Encrypt needs to be able to contact Route53, your DNS settings must be in effect already.

 Usage
 -----